(800) 760-9734 ext. 1690

 The admissions process is complex and there is no single answer that applies to all applicants.
 Faculty members review all applications and recommend which applicants should be invited for an interview.
 Applicants who are interviewed should receive notice of their status within a week following the interview.
 During the time application materials are being received, no status updates are provided.
 Applicants who are not considered for interviews will receive a letter to this effect at some point during the application period, after their application is reviewed by Faculty.

 The program accepts one class every year with classes starting in August.
-The program has accepted 40 students in the class of 2014.
+The program is approved for an entering class of 44 students.

 9. What are your guidelines on TOEFL?